levsero/test_embed/doc/settings.md

 Department names are matched in a case-insensitive manner.

 If the department names or IDs passed in are invalid, the department dropdown menu will not show those options.
-If no value or valid or null is used, the dropdown won't appear.
+If an empty array is passed, the dropdown won't appear.
 #### Example

 <a name="example-departments-enabled"></a>